apOGBA424/APIs/project4-fruitsAPI-ui/README.md

 ## DESCRIPTION

-In this third section of the series of me learning<br> to create API named, [<b>x-api</b>](https://github.com/apOGBA424/APIs/tree/main/x-api 'Click to visit " x-api " github repository').
+In this fourth section of the series of me learning<br> to create API named, [<b>x-api</b>](https://github.com/apOGBA424/APIs/tree/main/x-api 'Click to visit " x-api " github repository').
 I designed few dummy<br> pages with HTML & CSS using some static online<br> based images and Lorem-Ipsum texts which i<br> re-used across each pages respectively.<br>However, note that the pages were not designed to<br> be responsive, thus will appear broken on mobile<br> phone browser and other screen browsers less than<br> 1000px in width.<br><br>

 ### FEATURES
 A simple five pages website as show in image below written in HTML and CSS.<br><br>